puppetlabs/cisco_ios/README.md

 namevar

-The name of the tacacs server group
+The name of the tacacs server group.

 #### tacacs_server_group

-Configure a tacacs server group
+Configure a tacacs server group.

 ##### Properties